rayference/pinttrs/README.md

 ## Motivation

 The amazing [`attrs`](https://www.attrs.org) library is a game-changer when it comes to writing classes.
-Its initialisation sequence notably allows for automated conversion and verification of attribute values.
+Its initialization sequence notably allows for automated conversion and verification of attribute values.
 This package is an attempt at designing a system to apply units automatically and reliably to attributes with [Pint](https://pint.readthedocs.io).

 ## Features

-- Attach automatically units to unitless values passed to initialise an attribute
+- Attach automatically units to unitless values passed to initialize an attribute
 - Verify unit compatibility when assigning a value to an attribute
 - Interpret units in dictionaries with a simple syntax
 - Define unit context to vary unitless value interpretation dynamically